-A Family whose income is not in excess of 120 percent of the applicable Area Median Income (AMI) is Eligible-Income for CMF.
-A Family whose income is not in excess of 80 percent of the applicable AMI is Low-Income.
-A Family whose income is not in excess of 50 percent of the applicable AMI is Very Low-Income.
-A Family whose income is not in excess of 30 percent of the applicable AMI is Extremely Low-Income.
+A Family whose income is not in excess of 120% of the applicable Area Median Income (AMI) is Eligible-Income for CMF.
+A Family whose income is not in excess of 80% of the applicable AMI is Low-Income.
+A Family whose income is not in excess of 50% of the applicable AMI is Very Low-Income.
+A Family whose income is not in excess of 30% of the applicable AMI is Extremely Low-Income.
 The HUD database provides classification data, adjusted for Family size.

-2 In the event a Homeownership Project needs to be replaced, such as when the Homeownership Project is sold to an over-income buyer, the Affordability Period will pause.
-It is not until the replacement unit is completed that the 10-year Affordability Period will resume.
+2 In the event a Homeownership Project needs to be replaced, such as when the Homeownership Project is sold to an overincome buyer, the Affordability Period will pause.
+It is not until the replacement unit achieves Project Completion that the 10year Affordability Period will resume.
 The CMF Performance Report will add any such gaps to the original 10-year Affordability Period end date.
-CMF Recipients are encouraged to identify replacements as quickly as possible to minimize the amount of time for which Affordability Period reporting on the Project exceeds 10 calendar years.
+CMF Recipients have one year to replace the original unit but are encouraged to identify replacements as quickly as possible to minimize the amount of time for which Affordability Period reporting on the Project exceeds 10 calendar years.